Year 7 September 2022 Admissions

 Norfolk County Council:

 Thomas Clarkson Academy will consider all applications for places.
-If the Academy receives more applications than it has spaces and after the students with statements of Special Educational Needs where the Thomas Clarkson Academy is named on the statement have been admitted, the oversubscription criteria will be applied.
+If the Academy receives more applications than it has spaces, the oversubscription criteria will be applied.
 Please refer to the Brooke Weston Trust Admissions Policy for further information.

 To enable parents, children and the receiving school to plan well in advance of transfer from primary to secondary phase, secondary school placement must be discussed as part of the Year 5 Annual Review.
 We recommend individual visits and contact with the SENDCo as part of this process.
 Parents will receive a letter from Cambridgeshire START team in late September/ early October, seeking details of their school preference or representations.
 Parents should return their preference to Cambridgeshire START team by the end of October/early November.
 Consultation then follows with the school and the Local Authority has to make the final decision about placement, informing parents by mid February.
 Parents are given their right of appeal at this stage, if they are not in agreement with the decision.